 There are certain first experiences and ‘rites of passage’ that we all go through in our teenage years.
 Refusing to acknowledge that won’t stop those things from happening either.
 At times I put myself in dangerous situations and lied a bunch to my Mom to experience them.
 Half the time I was caught and paid a price, which was reasonable given that I was sneaking around.

 INSTEAD of that, I wish certain things had just been OK for me to try or do.
 Making it OK for a teen to experience those ‘firsts’ falls outside most of our comfort zones because we had to hide so much from our parents out of fear of punishment.
 However, if you’re already having honest communication with your child then it’s not as big of a stretch as you might think.
-From making sure there are condoms at home (and making the topic of sex something normal so your child feels comfortable talking about it in case he or she ever needs to), allowing them to throw a party, or tell school they’re unwell to enable a fun-filled ditch day (because everyone needs a break at some point, even kids) … you’ll control it to a certain extent instead of being the wet blanket trying to wreck all the fun.
+From making sure there are condoms at home and discussing the importance of safe sex and how there are no home remedies to cure an STD (should you ever get one), to making the topic of sex something normal so your child feels comfortable talking about it in case he or she ever needs to), to allowing them to throw a party, or tell school they’re unwell to enable a fun-filled ditch day (because everyone needs a break at some point, even kids) … you’ll control it to a certain extent instead of being the wet blanket trying to wreck all the fun.
 They are going to do it anyway, and this way they stay safe.

 My daughter always knew that she could talk to me about anything.
 Her dad never heard the tale of her first kiss, the first night she danced ’til the sun came up or any of the other ‘firsts’ because he weighed more alongside my Mom on the parenting scale and I always felt he sadly missed out.
 By talking to her about her REAL life, and not forcing her to lie to me or keep secrets from me, I really got to know my daughter on a deeper level than I would have otherwise.
 Best of all, it made us closer.
 We shared so many touching, funny and enlightening conversations … moments that I still cherish today.